Join Us & Get Wine 101 Course 75% Off

 Vintage Notes for Oregon Wines

-Another important thing to keep in mind about finding great Oregon Pinot Noir is paying attention to the vintage.
-Unlike some hotter climate areas, Oregon wine is very dependent on the weather.
-The difference in taste can be great between vintages and, while some love this about both Oregon and Burgundy wines, it can be surprising if you’re not aware of what to expect.
+Another important thing to keep in mind when finding great Oregon Pinot Noir is paying attention to the vintage.
+Unlike some hotter climate areas, Oregon wine depends on the weather.
+The taste can differ significantly between vintages, and while some love this about both Oregon and Burgundy wines, it can be surprising if you’re not aware of what to expect.
 Cooler vintages produce more tart, elegant, lean wines that will age well, whereas hotter vintages make richer, fruitier and more opulent wines.

-• 2022 Spring frosts meant a late start to the growing season but warm temperatures brought pick times to average.
-What it meant was larger berries because there was a lower overall fruit set – you might see lighter-colored Pinot Noir wines as a result, but still with great flavor and ripeness.
+• 2022 Spring frosts meant a late start to the growing season, but warm temperatures resulted in harvest times returning to average.
+This led to larger berries because there was a lower overall fruit set – you might see lighter-colored Pinot Noir wines, but still with great flavor and ripeness.

-• 2021 A warm vintage with both ripeness as well as acidity balance.
+• 2021 A warm vintage with both ripeness and acidity balance.
 A return to normal.

 • 2020 A nearly perfect vintage except for the serious wildfires that smoked up the valley into harvest.
-It mostly affected white wines.
+The impact of the smoke varied by vineyard.

-• 2019 Bad wildfire year in Southern Oregon.
-The Willamette Valley faired well with a hot vintage resulting in riper, softer styles of Pinot Noir.
+• 2019 Significant wildfire influence in Southern Oregon.
+The Willamette Valley fared well with a hot vintage, resulting in riper, softer styles of Pinot Noir.

 • 2017 A wetter start and extreme heat/cool shifts in 2017 resulted in a highly variable vintage with what growers describe as sugar accumulation disorder (SAD – grapes shrivel, lose color, and stay sour).
 Additionally, smoke taint from forest fires was a concern.
 Fortunately, good growers took special care this vintage.
 Seek quality.

-• 2016 The earliest harvest on record means fruit set started early but expect harsher, greener seed tannins and higher overall acidity.
-Good producers will excel in this vintage and offer age-worthy wines and value options are likely to be variable.
+• 2016 One of the earliest harvests on record for many sites means fruit set started early, but expect harsher, greener seed tannins and higher overall acidity.
+Good producers will excel in this vintage and offer age-worthy wines; value options will likely vary.

 • 2014 A picture-perfect warm-climate vintage, producing rich, full-bodied Pinot Noir with larger-than-ever production.